Dyson V8 Vacuum Review

 Differences Between Sizes And Variants

 In the North American market, three different variants of the Dyson V8 are available: the Origin, the Animal, and the Absolute.
 We tested the 'Animal' variant, and you can see its label here.
 The only difference between the three is in the included attachments.
-It's also worth mentioning that all trim levels of the V8 were slightly updated and come with a slightly different set of attachments, which we've included below.
+It's also worth mentioning that all trim levels of the V8 have been slightly updated and come with a slightly different set of attachments, which we've included below.

 Model Name Tools Included Accent Color Notes